mozilla/data-docs/src/datasets/bigquery/firefox_android_clients/reference.md

 This table contains data only for channel `release`, since it's the only channel where data is available in the `first_session` ping at the time of implementation and suffices for the goals.
+Also, data is available since August 2020, when the migration from Fennec to Fenix took place.

 ## Scheduling